Rajgeel/feedback_fourm/README.md

 # Students Feedback on Academic Courses

-It is a System which provide a platform for every student to give their anomalous response regarding each subject at the end of their semester.
+It is a system which provide a platform for every student to give their anomalous response regarding each subject at the end of their semester.

 ## Getting Started